 BARC is a Special Services club - A special program exists to recognize those clubs who do more than the usual for their communities and for Amateur Radio.
 These well-rounded groups are the Special Service Clubs (SSCs).
 SSCs are the leaders in their Amateur Radio communities.
 They're the ones with the active training classes, the publicity program and the members who actively pursue technical projects and operating activities.

-The next board meeting will be Tuesday, April 24 at 7:30 PM at the Offices of Monday & Monday, (CPA), Suite D, East Victoria Court.
+The next board meeting will be Tuesday, October 30,at 7:00 PM at the Offices of Monday & Monday, (CPA), Suite D, East Victoria Court.
 All members invited.

 VE sessions are held every two months on the THIRD Tuesday of EVEN months except for special circumstances.
 All sessions will accept walk-ins.
 Please bring the following: